smirnovhub/my-mikrotik-scripts/README.md

 - **InitTestCaseState**: Initializes or passes through a test state accumulator array to track the count of passed and failed test executions.
 - **RunTestCase**: Safely executes a target function with dynamic arguments, evaluates the output against an expected result (including expected runtime errors), prints color-coded feedback to the console, and updates the test state accumulator.

+## Automatically Generated Data

+To optimize performance, the scripts automatically generate several lookup tables.
+By storing pre-calculated data mappings, these tables allow the system to instantly retrieve values instead of performing repetitive calculations on the fly, significantly speeding up overall processing.

+- **asciiCharTable**: A lookup table used to convert a numeric decimal code (from 0 to 255) into its corresponding ASCII character representation.
+- **asciiCodeTable**: A character-to-number dictionary that links standard text characters to their underlying numeric codes.
+Since the scripting language lacks a built-in way to extract the numerical value directly from a character, this table bridges that gap.
+It allows a script to take a character (like "A") and instantly retrieve its standard decimal value (65), which is essential for text parsing, decoding messages, or data conversion.
+- **crc32Table**: A standard CRC32 polynomial lookup table used to quickly generate checksums for verifying data integrity.
+- **hexByteTable**: A pre-calculated lookup list that stores the two-character hexadecimal equivalent for every possible byte (values from 0 to 255).
+Instead of calculating the hex value from scratch every time it is needed, a script can simply check this table to get the result instantly.
+This approach drastically speeds up tasks that involve data encoding, cryptography, or formatting.
+- **sha256KTable**: A standard table of SHA-256 round constants.
+It provides a fixed set of cryptographic values required by the SHA-256 hashing algorithm, allowing the script to securely process and encrypt data without calculating these constants from scratch.
+- **urlEncodeHexTable**: A reference dictionary used for URL encoding.
+It maps each character to either itself (if safe) or its percent-encoded hexadecimal format (%HH) to safely transmit text over web requests.

 ## Installation

 1. Save the scripts into your RouterOS environment using their respective module names (